google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

 - :file:`manifest.ocdbt`

-  Stores the encoded *manifest*, which specifies the database configuration and the tree of versions.
+  Stores the encoded *manifest*, which specifies the database configuration and, depending on the `manifest kind<ocdbt-manifest-kind>`, optionally the tree of versions.

+- :file:`manifest.{xxxxxxxxxxxxxxxx}`

+  Stores encoded manifests when using the :ref:`numbered manifest kind<ocdbt-manifest-kind-numbered>`.
+The :file:`{xxxxxxxxxxxxxxxx}` portion of the filename specifies the latest generation number referenced from the stored manifest, as a 16-digit (0-padded) lowercase hexadecimal number.

-- :file:`d/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+- :file:`d/{xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx}`

   Log-structured data files that store: